Residents and Associates Share …

 You can always anticipate more at Bethany Village, whether that means tending tomatoes in the communal garden or enjoying a game of volleyball in the pool.
-Keep reading to learn what residents have to say about life in this close-knit community.
+Keep reading to learn what residents and associates have to say about life in this close-knit community.

 For everyone who has thought about moving to a retirement community only to think they’re still too young, Art Lindsay has one thing to say: “That’s a huge mistake.”

 Art moved to Bethany when he was 72 and wife Cindy was still working.
 They chose to keep their second home near the Appalachian Trail.

 “We first came here to visit relatives who moved when they began having health difficulties.
 I thought it was a shame that they waited too long to take advantage of all the community’s amenities.
 There were so many benefits that came with a move here – the Fitness Center, the community gardens, and clubs, the woodworking shop, the whole package.
 But you have to be able to enjoy them.”

 “To be honest, I thought I was going to just put up with it here, but I’ve loved it,” says Cindy, who is 10 years younger than Art.
 “I thought I would miss our big house, but it just really feels like home here.”

 "The residents are so genuine ... when they're talking to you and they open their home.
 It is living in a community and having community fellowship."Watch the video >